Roth Deferrals For 401(K) Plans: Employers Should Know All Their Options

 Tax considerations

-• In order for a participant to use a Roth deferral, he or she foregoes the favorable tax treatment of a traditional 401(k) deferral.
-For some participants, this tax trade-off may not be to their advantage.
-On the other hand, the Roth deferral may work well for younger participants or those participants who will be in a higher income tax bracket at retirement.
+In order for a participant to make a Roth deferral, they must forego the immediate tax deduction associated with a traditional 401(k) deferral.
+For some participants, particularly those in higher current tax brackets, this trade-off may not be advantageous.
+However, Roth deferrals may be well-suited for younger participants or those who expect to be in a higher tax bracket during retirement.

 Administrative considerations:

-• Roth 401(k) deferrals are treated like a traditional 401(k) deferral for all testing purposes.
-For example, Roth 401(k) deferrals will be included in non-discrimination testing, such as the ADP test, and are subject to any match.
+Roth 401(k) deferrals are treated similarly to traditional 401(k) deferrals for plan testing purposes.
+Roth deferrals are included in nondiscrimination testing, such as the ADP test, and are generally eligible for employer matching contributions, subject to plan terms.

-• In order to implement the Roth feature, employers must amend their plans.
+In order to implement the Roth feature, employers must formally amend their plan documents.

 As always, Cornerstone Private Asset Trust Company, LLC appreciates the opportunity to keep you up to date on important law changes.
 If you should have any questions or wish to discuss the Roth 401(k) feature in more detail, please feel free to contact us at 866-200-6528.